 A fight with a significant other, a long grueling shift, poor sleep the night before, horrible weather, the list goes on.
 All of these are abundantly sufficient to skip the gym, order takeout and call it a day on your couch.

 So in these situations, what could possibly motivate you to go to the gym and eat something better?

-You got into a fight with a loved one?
+Did you get into a fight with a loved one?
 Train.
-Your shift was extremely taxing?
+Was your shift extremely taxing?
 Train.
-You have to wake up early the next day?
+Do you have to wake up early the next day?
 Train.
-You didn't have time to eat lunch?
+Didn't you have time to eat lunch?
 Great, go train.

 By implementing the strategy of "if it's feasible, you must make it to your gym session" described here, we have learned to integrate training and healthy eating into our lifestyles regardless of the external factors in our lives.

 Do you honestly feel like waking up and going to work every single day no matter what?
 As a resident physician, (and in many other fields) you do not have a choice.
 You have an obligation to your patients, and to your co-workers to be there, regardless of how motivated you may be.

 If it doesn't work, perhaps you have some other obligations in life that you must take care of, no matter what.

 The same concept applies to diet and exercise.
 Your body is an amazing entity, and it can perform unbelievable feats if you take care of it.

 If you can change our perception of fitness, and view it as a necessary, integral component of your life, then you get to the point where fitness becomes a habit.

 Habits are extremely important, and it's a topic we will discuss more in the future.
 The wonderful thing about habits is that you automatically participate in them, whether you are motivated or not.